-- I doubt there are components that supports both, thus it should be fairly easy to figure out if it’s made for React Native or not.
-As of now, if the creator does not specifically say that they made for React Native, it probably does not work on React Native.
+- I doubt there are components that support both, thus it should be fairly easy to figure out if it’s made for React Native or not.
+As of now, if the creator does not specifically say that they made to React Native, it probably does not work on React Native.

 34. Difference between React Native and NativeScript, which one do you prefer and why?

 - With NativeScript that’s not the case.
 The UI definition follows XML syntax.
 I know XML so easy to follow.
-When it comes to application logic – it allows ES5, TypeScript – again which i already know so i can reuse my skill.
+When it comes to application logic – it allows ES5, TypeScript – again which I already know so I can reuse my skill.
 You use a subset of CSS to style your app.
-Again big plus point here – if you know CSS3, NS allows you to use most of the basic rule sets to style your app.
-Basically NS is all about open standards – you don’t have to learn anything new. you use what you all ready know.
+Again the big plus point here – if you know CSS3, NS allows you to use most of the basic rule sets to style your app.
+Basically, NS is all about open standards – you don’t have to learn anything new. you use what you already know.

-35. What is the concept of “single source of truth” in Redux?
+35. What is the concept of a “single source of truth” in Redux?